KristinaSinAnd/InsurancePremiumCalculator/README.md

 No GUI is used, policy data is sent through the API directly to the methods. <br>
 No database is used, functionality doesn’t store any data.
 It receives policy object, calculates premium and returns result. <br>
-Calculation methods and functions are tested.
+Calculation methods and functions are tested.<br>
+Program is run from PremiumCalculatorApplication.

 ## **Premium calculation formula:**